rudifa/30AutoLayoutBestPractices/README.md

 ##### 14. Fix the UIImageView Content Mode

+I can now make the BillBox ImageView stretch by adding a trailing constraint to its superview.
+The Content Mode does not make any difference in this case.

+Can't make the $100 label a subview of the BillBox.
+Nevertheless, constrain it relative to BillBox anf constrain its height to what it is.

+Now I can make the CALCULATE TIP button stretch by adding a trailing constraint to its superview.

 ### Apple Xcode+IB peeves and wishes
 - It looks like there is no keyboard shortcut to the Preview tab in IB.
 It takes 3 clicks to get there, once you know where to click.